Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 ON clause is used to specify conditions or specify columns to JOIN .
 ON clause makes the query easy to understand.
 ON clause allows 3 way (or more) joins.

+47. Assume that Table A is joined to Table B. An inner join:

+Displays rows (records) only when the values of the Key in table A and the foreign key in table B are equal.

+The INNER JOIN keyword selects records that have matching values in both tables.